cristoper/jquery-KivaSort/README.md

 #### Custom Buttons

-The [Buttons extension](https://datatables.net/extensions/buttons/) provides many standard buttons for use with datatables (for exporting data, hiding columns, etc.).
-If the Buttons extension is loaded, then jquery-kivasort provides two custom buttons:
+The [Buttons extension](https://datatables.net/extensions/buttons/) provides many standard buttons for use with Datatables (for exporting data, hiding columns, etc.).
+If the Buttons extension is loaded, then KivaSort provides two additional custom buttons:

 - `json` - opens a new tab/window and displays the partners list in JSON format
 - `reload` - forces the table to re-fetch data from Kiva and reload it